How All 30 MLB Teams Finished the 2022 Regular Season

-How all 30 MLB teams finished the 2022 regular season originally appeared on NBC Sports Chicago
+How all 30 MLB teams finished the 2022 regular season originally appeared on NBC Sports Boston

 The gap between baseball’s winners and losers remains wide.